Valentin-Riat/Markdown_notes/Jellyfin_on_NAS.md

 # Jellyfin on docker on a NAS

+## To do to setup

+ - Open port on the router

 [Tuto for setting up jellyfin on a Synology NAS with hardware acceleration](https://www.wundertech.net/how-to-set-up-jellyfin-on-a-synology-nas/)

 ## Activate hardware acceleration